Moai-/panabsorbium/Tutorial.md

        }
     }

 Since the iconic form can't be equipped, there are no combat stats here of any sort.
 Instead, we've got the name and description, which we can fill from the previous file with copy/paste, and some broken file references.
-Fixing these, we get:
+We won't touch the placement information in `mob`, and I'm ignoring all `stonehearth:material` tags because I personally don't know what impact it will have on the game.
+Fixing the known issues, then, we get:

     {
        "mixins": "stonehearth:mixins:item_properties",